Need to refine your image processing skills?

 These tutorials will take you through all the stages of processing, from the basics to advanced image enhancement.
 Highly recommended!

-Installing drivers under Windows Vista and Windows 7
+Installing the older 'Kernel' drivers under Windows Vista and Windows 7

 The introduction of Windows Vista and Windows 7, with their enhanced security features, means that getting the SXV drivers to install can be a bit of a challenge.